Three issues of Jolly Blackburn’s long-running

 Jolly has grown enormously as an artist in the three decades he’s been writing and drawing these characters.
 But I’m gratified to see the powerful theme at the core of his best stories has not changed.
 That for all their flaws — and Bob, Dave, Brian and B.A. are all deeply flawed individuals — these characters have experienced something that brings them together.
 They have all found acceptance around the gaming table.
 And in finding that small measure of grace, they extend it unquestioningly to others.

-Pick up virtually any issue of Knight of the Dinner Table, and you’ll the same simple but powerful message.
+Pick up virtually any issue of Knight of the Dinner Table, and you’ll find the same simple but powerful message.
 People with all manner of ugly flaws and incomprehensible quirks are all accepted at the gaming table.
 Gaming offers us community, and a way for us to know ourselves and each other.

 The Empty Chair, requested for fan Doug Easterly by a grieving parent